Tonevanda/PRI/README.md

 To do that, run `pip install django` in your terminal.

-To start the server, go into the `backend` folder and run `python3 manage.py runserver`.
+To start the server, go into the `backend` folder and run `python3 manage.py runserver` or `python manage.py runserver`.